 - The intervertebral joints from C4-T2 and the costovertebral joint of T2 are local joints.

 It is interesting that the scalene is difficult to release with lasting effect without releasing the displaced rib at C2, which proprioceptively governs the scalene trigger points.

 This simple color coding of bones makes it easy for the bodyworker to comprehend how to release trigger points through local joint work.
-The implications of what to do and what order to treat become clearer by understanding which bones and joints are between the point of origin and the point of insertion.
-This creates easier treatment, muscles that relax and contract more completely, and, thus, longer lasting results.
+The implications of what to do and treatment sequence become clearer by understanding which bones and joints are trapped between the origin and the insertion point.
+This creates easier treatment, muscles that relax and contract more completely, and, thus, longer-lasting results.